-I found that these cookies most tasted like a graham cracker on the second day, or after they had hardened slightly.
-I also placed the cooked and cooled crackers in the oven at 170 degrees for 30-40 minutes to dry them out more, and this worked well.
+- I found that these cookies most tasted like a graham cracker on the second day, or after they had hardened slightly.
+I also placed the cooked and cooled crackers in the oven at 170°F for 30-40 minutes to dry them out more, and this worked well.

 Even though technically, this is the new never seen before in the history of the world recipe, its the way that I am using it that will blow your mind!
 Ok, it may not blow your mind, but it blew my mind.
 I am easily impressed though. 😉

-Try making the ultimate S' more with this fun recipe!
+Try making the ultimate S' more with this fun Red Velvet Graham Cracker recipe!

 - 5 tablespoons buttermilk

 - 7 tablespoons butter, chilled and cut into cubes

 - 1 teaspoon red gel food coloring, adding more or less per taste

 In the bowl of a mixer, add brown sugar, flour, baking soda, cocoa, and salt.
 Mix on low to incorporate.

 Add in the butter cubes, slowly increasing speed to fully incorporate the butter and reach a coarse consistency.

 Measure out 1/3 cup honey in a 1-2 cup measuring cup.
 Add the buttermilk, food coloring, and vanilla to the honey and mix together.